makai410/makai410.github.io/content/posts/gsoc-25-final.md

 ## Overview
 [My project](https://summerofcode.withgoogle.com/programs/2025/projects/3y9x5X8O) this summer is about `stable_mir`, a crate that is being developed to be the public API of the Rust compiler.
-Things in `stable_mir` have been changed a lot so far.
+`stable_mir` has undergone many changes so far.
 We even [renamed](https://rust-lang.zulipchat.com/#narrow/channel/320896-project-stable-mir/topic/Renaming.20StableMIR/near/527945657) `stable_mir` to a cooler name: `rustc_public`, which better reflects the project's scope, because nowadays our APIs coverage goes beyond [MIR](https://rustc-dev-guide.rust-lang.org/mir/index.html), and we don't aim to provide stability in the common sense, e.g., Rust 1.0, that is not what we aim at.

 The high-level goal for this summer is to prepare the `rustc_public` (a.k.a. `stable_mir`) crate for publishing.
 Speaking of which, we aim to publish this crate on crates.io, allowing users to explicitly select it.